BenedictThompson-zz/NANOLightWallet/README.md

 ## Tips
-* You can copy from the wallet by holding down your OSes modifier key, OS X its *fn*, and selecting the address
 * Currently you only have a single address
 * Your setting are in config.ini
 * Your wallet seed is kept encoded with a password in the seed.txt file
-* The lite wallet does all the signing itself so doesnt pass you wallet seed or private keys to the server/network
+* The light wallet does all the signing itself so doesnt pass you wallet seed or private keys to the server/network
-* To view the QR code you will need to enlarge your terminal window
 * You can import another wallet seed using the `import_seed.py` script and decode your current wallet seed with your password using `decode_seed.py`